Marshall University

 Expanding Access: A loyal Marshall alum, Brad has contributed to the establishment of the Marshall Business and Innovation District and the Brad D. Smith Student Incubator.
 These initiatives support the entrepreneurial aspirations of Huntington locals and Marshall students by providing resources to help startups grow, refine, and launch their ideas.
 His leadership has also extended Marshall’s Metro tuition rate to students within 100 miles of the campus, underscoring his commitment to making higher education more accessible to the region's youth.

 New Ventures and Programs: Through the Wing 2 Wing Foundation, Brad has introduced programs like the Ascend West Virginia remote worker initiative and its spinoff, First Ascent, which encourages recent graduates to stay and build their careers in the state.
-In 2023, the foundation supported the launch of Rhetoric, a legal tech startup that uses AI to aid litigators, sponsored the Almost Heaven Classic, and hosted the inaugural Women Warriors Summit, a one-day event centered around women’s empowerment and building meaningful connections.
+In 2023, the foundation also hosted the inaugural Women Warriors Summit, an annual event centered around women’s empowerment and building meaningful connections.
+In 2025, the foundation continued to expand its impact by supporting the growth of First Ascent into six West Virginia communities, launching new mentorship and microcredential opportunities for participants.

 Vision and Goals